OctoConsulting/ai-ml-challenge-2020/submissions/OctoConsulting_Submission/README.md

 # Installation steps:
+## To Run the Flask Server

+Install Docker from [here.](https://docs.docker.com/desktop/).
+To get the docker image, you can either build from source or download from dockerhub

+**To run from dockerhub (easier), run the command `docker run -p5000:5000 mee42/octo-gsa-ai flask_app.py`.**

+To build from source, Open a different terminal and path to the backend folder in the submissions.
+Checkout the works branch, navigate to the backend directory, and build the DockerFile using the command `docker build -t gsa-ai:latest .` To run, do `docker run -p5000:5000 gsa-ai:latest flask_app.py`.

 ### go to https://octoconsulting.github.io/GSA-AI and click upload in the top right corner

 If you want to build from source: